dbrownidau/constitution/new_constitution.md

 1.2.
 'CASSA' as an abreviation

 ## 2. Definitions
-In these rules, unless the contrary intention appears:

 2.1.
-“Committee” means the Committee of the Association;
+“Committee” meaning the Committee of the association;

 2.2.
-“Committee  meeting” means meeting of the committee members, including electronic and virtual meeting;
+“Committee  meeting” meaning the meeting of committee members, including electronic or virtual meetings;

 2.3.
-“Financial year” means each period of 12 months commencing at the expiration of the previous financial year of the association;
+“Financial year” meaning each period of 12 months commencing at the expiration of the previous financial year of the association;

 2.4.
-“General meeting” means meeting convened of the Association, including electronic and virtual meeting;
+“General meeting” meaning meeting convened of the Association, including electronic or virtual meetings;

 2.5.
-“The Association” means the name of the Computer And Security Student Association (CASSA).
+“The Association” meaning the Computing And Security Student Association (CASSA).

 2.6.
-“Staff” means technical, support, administrative or academic staff members of the School of Science at Edith Cowan University.
+“Staff” meaning technical, support, administrative or academic staff members of Edith Cowan University.

 2.7.
-“School” or “SSci” means the School of Science at Edith Cowan University.
+“School” or “SSci” meaning the School of Science at Edith Cowan University.

+2.8.
+"University" meaning Edith Cowan University.

+2.9.
+"Students" meaning both Undergraduate and Postgraduate students.

+2.10 "AGM" meaning Annual General Meeting.

+2.11 "Semester" meaning the academic semester of the University.

+2.12 "EGM" meaning Extraoridinary General Meeting.

 ## 3. Objectives
 The Objectives of the Association shall be to:

 3.1.
-Formally represent all Undergraduate and Postgraduate degree students undertaking units from the School of Science at ECU; and staff; in all the relevant University forums.
+Formally represent all SSci students and staff, in all the relevant University forums.

 3.2.
-Improve the provision of information to: Undergraduate and Postgraduate degree students; and to staff.
+Improve the provision of information to students and staff.

 3.3.
-Improve communication between students, and between the School and University and the School’s Undergraduate and Postgraduate degree students and staff.
+Improve communication between students, staff, the School and the University.

 3.4.
 Encourage the spirit of collegiality at ECU and promote the sense of membership of a community of scholars.

 3.5.
 Promote intellectual and social interaction at the University.

 3.6.
-Campaign for improvement in the standards of services and facilities for Undergraduate and Postgraduate degree students and staff of the School of Science.
+Campaign for improvement in the standards of services and facilities for students and staff of the School.

 3.7.
-Promote employment and enterprise opportunities for Undergraduate and Postgraduate degree students at ECU and elsewhere.
+Promote employment and enterprise opportunities for students at ECU and elsewhere.

 3.8.
 Connect students to industry professionals, potential employers, researchers and students of other tertiary and post-secondary colleges.

 3.9.
-Encourage and promote co-operation between this Association and other ECU Student Associations
+Encourage and promote cooperation between this Association and other ECU Student Associations.

 3.10.
 Provide a platform for SSci students and staff to present their views, projects, ideas, criticism, etc.